NDAB19001U Reactive and Event Based Systems (REB)

 - Actors and databases

-- Actor-based modeling and
+- Actor-based modelling and

 - Actor-oriented vs. actor-relational databases